jonase/eastwood/README.md

 # eastwood - a Clojure lint tool

-Eastwood is a Clojure lint tool which uses the [tools.analyzer](https://github.com/clojure/tools.analyzer) and [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm) libraries to inspect namespaces and report possible problems.
+Eastwood is a Clojure lint tool that uses the [tools.analyzer](https://github.com/clojure/tools.analyzer) and [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm) libraries to inspect namespaces and report possible problems.
 It has